Edmund Tudor, 1st Earl of Richmond: Earl of Richmond

-Wars of the Roses, marriage, and death
+Wars of the Roses and marriage

-In the summer of 1453, Henry suffered a mental breakdown which lasted over 17 months.
+In the summer of 1453, Henry suffered from an unknown illness which lasted over 17 months.
 Several parties sought to take power during this period.
-Henry's wife, Margaret of Anjou, demanded to be declared Regent.
+Henry's wife, Margaret of Anjou, demanded to be declared regent.
 The Tudor brothers supported Richard of York, who sought to become Protector of the Realm.
-However, Edmund did not attend the Parliament of 3 April 1454 where York was named Protector.
-Edmund did attend the council of advisors to the Protector, although not as frequently as Jasper.
-Both brothers were in attendance in November 1445, when the council reduced the size of the Royal Household.
+However, Edmund did not attend the Parliament of 3 April 1454 where York was named protector.
+Edmund did attend York's council of advisors, although not as frequently as Jasper.
+Both brothers were in attendance in November 1454, when the council reduced the size of the royal household.
 As a result, they each received an entourage of a chaplain, two esquires, two yeomen and two chamberlains.

-The King recovered around Christmas of 1454, and dismissed York, with resultant hostility.
+Henry recovered around Christmas of 1454, and dismissed York, with resultant hostility.
 This left the Tudor brothers in a quandary.
 Edmund was not at the First Battle of St Albans on 22 May 1455, where Henry was captured by Richard of York.
 Both brothers attended the following Parliament where York was once again named Protector.
 While York cancelled the majority of the grants Henry had made during his reign, those to Edmund and Jasper were exempt.
 Both brothers were absent when the second session of Parliament that year began on 12 November; Edmund had been sent to Wales to put down the rebellion of Gruffudd ap Nicolas.

 Margaret Beaufort was the daughter and only child of John Beaufort, 1st Duke of Somerset.
 Through her father, she also was a great-granddaughter of John of Gaunt.
 As such she carried a claim to the throne.
 Thus she was married as a child to John de la Pole, son of the ambitious Duke of Suffolk.
 However, the Duke was murdered in 1450.

 In early 1453, the marriage of Margaret and John was annulled, and on 24 March Edmund was given wardship of Margaret, still only nine years old.
 Edmund married Margaret on 1 November 1455 at Bletsoe Castle.
 It was through Margaret that Edmund's son could claim the English throne.

 The marriage was consummated immediately.
 Edmund died a year later, leaving a 13-year-old widow who was seven months pregnant with their child, Henry Tudor.